Predicate adjective definition: A predicate adjective is an adjective that follows a linking verb and modifies the subject.

 Predicate Adjectives and Linking Verbs

 Linking verbs “link” the predicate adjective to the subject.
-They do this becuase what comes after them describes, modifies, or renames the subject.
+They do this because what comes after them describes, modifies, or renames the subject.

 When an adjective follows a linking verb, it is called a predicate adjective.